International Students

 - Dining Services Jobs are found on Compassgroupcareers.com and include food service positions at the Dining Hall, Starbucks, Chick-fil-A, Catering, etc.

 - Academic Jobs are found through faculty/departments in your major.
-You should speak with your professors or people in your college to find out about openings for positions like: Teaching Assistant (TA), Research Assistant, Grader, Lab Assistant, etc.
+You should speak with your professors or people in your college to find out about openings for positions like: Teaching Assistants (TA), Research Assistants, Grader, Lab Assistants, etc.

 There are several ways you can build your resume and portfolio without having a job including: Forage, projects, volunteering in related activities, or leadership.